-The Group treasures human resources and is committed to provide trainings and development programmes to enhance employee's knowledge and skills, which ultimately creates value to the Group's business operations and support future growth.
+The Group treasures human resources and is committed to providing training and development programmes to enhance staff knowledge and skills, which ultimately creates value to the Group's business operations and support future growth.

-To enhance employee's work performance, the Group provides both internal and external training courses ranging from professional and technical training to personal development skills.
+To enhance employees' work performance, the Group provides internal and external training courses ranging from professional and technical training to personal development skills.
 The Group also encourages relevant personnel to keep abreast of latest developments and best practices in the industry via training and workshops.